AJYI/FabflixProject/README.md

 ### Inconsistent Data Reporting
-All of our inconsistent data was written out to a separate file, found here: inconsistencies.txt
+All of our inconsistent data was written out to a separate file, found here: InconsistenciesAndDuplicates.txt

 ### Substring matching design: